matloff/polyanNA/README.md

-Note carefully that in describing our methods as being for regression applications, *we do NOT mean imputing missing values through some regression technique.* Instead, our context is that of regression applications themselves.
+Note carefully that in describing our methods as being for regression applications, *we do NOT mean imputing missing values through some regression technique.* Instead, our context is that of regression applications themselves, with the goal being prediction.
 Again, all of our methods are **nonimputational**.
-(For some other nonimputational methods, see for instance (Soysal, 2018) and (Matloff, 2015).)
+(For some other nonimputational methods, see for instance (Soysal, 2018) and (Gu, 2015).)

 ## Contributions of This Package